theRealHarlequin/distributed-systems/README.md

 - ✅ Message format documentation using **Protocol Buffers (Protobuf-IDL)**
 - ✅ Implementation of your concept
 - ✅ Demonstration of its functionality

+## Nessesary Libs
+Please install these libs before use:
+- protobuf
+- pyzmq
+- matplotlib

+## documentation
+Documentation can be found in the subfolder '_01_project/_09_docu'